+Tata Sons today rebutted ousted chairman Cyrus P Mistry's allegations of weak corporate governance at India's largest conglomerate, calling it amalgam of half-truths and untruths.
+Reached for comments on Mistry's claim in a petition before National Company Law Tribunal that the governance framework at Tata Sons is weak, a Tata Sons spokesperson expressed "surprise" at the assertion.
 "It is mischievous on the part of any Tata Sons executive to suggest the lack of a strong governance framework at Tata Sons, more so someone who has been associated with the company as a director since 2006.
-One can only call these allegations as an amalgam of half-truths and untruths," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)